 Empathy, unconditional regard, sound ethics and good communication remain at the core of what I do but sometimes clients need more than just talking and being listened to.
 That’s why I encourage people to look a dreams, do some simple drawing, role play a situation or safely reflect on body language and posture.
 This can help you explore aspects of yourself and gain insights that can often be overlooked when using traditional talking therapy.
 My own life experience helps me to relate to my clients’ difficulties and much of what I have learned comes from experiencing life and dealing with people as opposed to studying psychological theories.

-I am a fully qualified and experienced therapists who is passionate about helping people lead a fulfilling and meaningful life.
+I am a fully qualified and experienced therapist who is passionate about helping people lead a fulfilling and meaningful life.
 I was born and raised within a multicultural community, which taught me to value diversity from a very young age.
 I have lived in the UK for most of my life but have spent many years living, working and studying in Switzerland as well as Italy.
 London is home.

 A good therapist never stops exploring, learning and integrating and that is what I do by having regular supervision and attending training courses in order to develop my practice for your benefit.